tordj/WonderGUI/doc/guide/The WG Object Model.md

 #### Object

 wg::Object is the base class for all reference counted objects.
 It contains the reference counter and methods for increasing, decreasing and reading the reference count.
-It also contains some limited means of introspection (without enabling RTTI) and also allows for a "finalizer" callback that is called right before the object is destroyed.
+It also contains some limited means of introspection and allows for a "finalizer" callback that is called right before the object is destroyed.